-FCC STIR/SHAKEN deadline extension petitions denied or withdrawn
+FCC STIR/SHAKEN deadline extension petitions denied

 Four voice service providers had requested deadline extensions for STIR/SHAKEN deployment.
 Two have been denied, and two have been withdrawn.